The Home Loan Process Explained

 This is exactly what it sounds like – to kick the process off you will need to make an appointment to see a mortgage broker or banker to go through your personal circumstances and check on your borrowing capabilities.
 This should take roughly 30 – 60 minutes.

-Once you have decided to proceed with your home loan application, you will need to supply various documents to your mortgage broker, and sign a couple of forms.
+Once you have decided to proceed with the home loan process, you will need to supply various documents to your mortgage broker, and sign privacy declarations and application forms.
 Common documents required are Driver Licences, payslips, savings statements and statements on Credit Cards and Loans.
 This can all be sorted at the initial interview if you have everything prepared and ready to go.

 It is at this point that your mortgage broker or banker will prepare and lodge a loan application for you, and send all your required documents in to the lender.
 This can vary, but generally it shouldn’t take more than 24 hours from receiving all necessary documents, to lodging your application.

 At this stage, the lender has almost approved your home loan, but has a couple of conditions that must be met prior to finalising your loan.
 These conditions can be almost anything, but the most common ones are things like:

 - Subject to confirming financial or employment information.
 I.e. an employment check.

 - Subject to approval by Lender’s Mortgage Insurance.
 This means the lender has approved your loan application, but they now need it to be approved by LMI.